Dreaming of a million-dollar smile? Looking at your options? Odds are, you’ve heard of Invisalign.

 Six Month Smiles treatment typically lasts six months, but some tougher cases can go a bit longer.
 In that sense, Six Month Smiles lives up to their name and self-given reputation.
 And since Six Month Smiles is reserved for minor cosmetic cases, that speed is pretty consistent across the board.

-Normally, in our reviews, we like to include a summary of the reviews customers post on external websites to give you a feel for what others are saying.
+When we cover a provider, we usually like to include a summary of the reviews customers post on external websites to give you a feel for what others are saying.

 Unfortunately, though, that’s not really possible for Six Month Smiles because it’s a business-to-business company; they sell directly to your dentist, who administers them for you.
 So while there may be customer reviews for your dentist, you won’t really find reviews for Six Month Smiles.
 There are some posted on their website, but we don’t like to include those because they’re usually featured reviews.